Tinram/MySQL/mysqlping/README.md

 # mysqlping

-#### MySQL pinger.
+#### Continuous MySQL pinger.

 ## Purpose

-`mysqladmin ping` pings MySQL, yet I wanted something more than just a single '*mysqld is alive*' response.
+The command `mysqladmin ping` pings a MySQL instance, yet I wanted something more than just a '*mysqld is alive*' single response message.
+Especially if a network connection to the database is flaky.

-*mysqlping* pings a MySQL connection once a second, or using the `-f` switch, generates a flood of pings.
+*mysqlping* by default pings a MySQL connection once a second.
+With the `-f` switch, the program generates a flood of pings.

 ## OS Support